Digby History, Family Crest & Coats of Arms

 - James Digby, American Republican politician, Delegate to Republican National Convention from Michigan, 1972

-- Dora Digby, American Democrat politician, Delegate to Democratic National Convention from Michigan, 1972
+- Dora Digby, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1972

 - Chuck Digby, American politician, Candidate for Mayor of Leawood, Kansas, 1997